-While Pokémon MMO 3D can’t be considered polished — as most of the game’s focus concerns battle animation rather than environment modeling — I’m impressed by it every time I log in.
+Pokémon MMO 3D‘s focus concerns battle animation rather than environment modeling, but I’m still impressed by it every time I log in.
 Keep in mind, this isn’t some official endeavor on behalf of professional developers.
 It’s fans making dreams come to life.

 You’ve played all the Pokémon games, tried your hand at Pokémon Go, and you’re still asking for more.
-Why not try a multiplayer experience with the games listed above?
+So why not try a multiplayer experience with the Pokémon MMO games listed above?